Diversity, Equity and Inclusion

 Epson Swan Corporation

 Located on the grounds of Tohoku Epson, Epson Swan employs 26 people with disabilities (as of June 1, 2024) to clean cleanroom suits and provide facilities cleaning services within Tohoku Epson.
-In October 2020, the staff also began preparing materials (sorting paper) for processing with PaperLabs.
+In October 2020, the staff also began preparing materials (sorting paper) for processing with PaperLab.

 Cleanroom suit cleaning has been a part of Epson Swan’s operations since its founding.
 It provides this service to multiple Seiko Epson sites as well as to other local companies.